-You may need a Form 1098 (Mortgage Interest Statement), if you need to show you paid interest, points or mortgage insurance premiums.
-These expenses may be eligible to be used as deductions.1
+Form 1098 (Mortgage Interest Statement) is helpful to show you paid interest, points or mortgage insurance premiums as you may be able to use these expenses as deductions.1

 To access your Form 1098:

-- Select Statements and Documents from the menu bar
+- Select Statements in the top menu bar.

-New CARES Act Changes That Could Affect You
+CARES Act Changes in 2020 That May Have Affected You

 In an effort to support businesses and individuals in the wake of COVID-19, Congress passed an aid package known as the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act).

-New provisions of the legislation may affect your retirement (IRA) and/or education (ESA) savings accounts.
+New provisions of the legislation may have affected your retirement (IRA) and/or education (ESA) savings accounts.
 Here’s what you need to know.